 Please contact the CWA office at 205-726-4524 or firstname.lastname@example.org.
 Tell us what you would like to contribute, and we will help you do so with ease and efficiency.
 You can go over to our “Give” page now and make a donation if that saves you time.
 Please note who and what the gift is going toward.

-Biblical Foundations for Worship
+Course 3: Biblical and Historical Foundations of Worship

 This course provides a biblical and theological foundation for Christian worship.
 Particular attention will be given to the application of principles through guided reflection on concrete worship practices including congregational prayer, Scripture reading, and celebrations of the Lord.

-The Worship Leader as Pastor
+Course 4: The Worship Leader as Pastor

 This course examines the roles, function, and theological considerations for the practice of pastoral worship ministry.
 Particular attention will be given to the worship leader’s spiritual formation in private and corporate contexts.